HotaruCMS/HotaruCMS/content/plugins/sitemap/readme.txt

 Revision History
 *****************
-v.0.5 2010/04/09 - Nick - Fix for admin CSS bug, plus support for the Cron plugin v.0.4 2010/03/11 - williamd - Category urls added, plus priority settings for base url, categories and posts v.0.3 2010/03/03 - obzerver - Updated to support cron jobs
+v.0.6 2010/04/23 - shibuya246 - Added pinging of Google and Bing, manually and as part of Cron job v.0.5 2010/04/09 - Nick - Fix for admin CSS bug, plus support for the Cron plugin v.0.4 2010/03/11 - williamd - Category urls added, plus priority settings for base url, categories and posts v.0.3 2010/03/03 - obzerver - Updated to support cron jobs